-- Charge limit when not in use To avoid unnecessary capacity loss due to high charge level during storage, a charge limit of 60% is applied to the camera when it does not belong to a body worn system.
-This is when the camera has not yet been added to, and after it has been removed from, a body worn system via AXIS Body Worn Manager. - Camera profile for optimized operation time AXIS Body Worn Manager has a predefined camera profile, Optimized for Operation Time, which can be used directly or as a reference.
+- Charge limit in high temperatures To protect the battery, a charge limit of 70% is applied when charging takes place in ambient temperatures above 35 °C (95 °F). - Charge limit when not in use To avoid unnecessary capacity loss due to high charge level during storage, a charge limit of 60% is applied to the camera when it does not belong to a body worn system.
+This is when the camera has not vet been added to, and after it has been removed from, a body worn system via AXIS Body Worn Manager. - Camera profile for optimized operation time AXIS Body Worn Manager has a predefined camera profile, Optimized for Operation Time, which can be used directly or as a reference.
 Applying this profile, or using the same settings as the profile, maximizes the camera's operating time.
 The settings include, for example, using 720p resolution, using no location data, and keeping the front recording indicator off. - Dynamic LED control LEDs on the camera consume a considerable amount of power.
 For power saving, the LED intensity is adjusted dynamically according to the surrounding lighting conditions.
 The brighter the surrounding lighting, the higher the LED intensity, and vice versa.